dushi27/depot/README.md

 Book-z is built using Ruby on Rails version 4.1.1 and Ruby 2.1.1.
 It is currently in production using Postgresql database on Heroku cloud scalable server.
 It also integrate Mendrill email infrastructure and Google Analytics for application usage statistics.

 ##Using the Products API

-The products is a a RESFTful JSON API that allow admin users to access a list of products currently in the catalog.
-To access products API;
+Book-Z also offers an autheticated RESTful JSON API of its products catalog.
+The access is limited to the Admin users of the application.
+To use the products API;

 Step 1: Go to <a href="http://bookz.herokuapp.com/api/v1/products.json">bookz.herokuapp.com/api/v1/products.json</a>